Current SBA Loan Rates for September 2023

 Although rates can vary among lenders, the SBA does set maximum rates that can be charged.
 The maximum SBA loan rates for a 7(a) loan are listed below and can vary depending on the specific terms you want.

-The most common type of SBA loan program is the 7(a) loan.
-These can be used for almost any business-related purposes, including a variety of working capital and long-term financing needs.
-Examples of what you can do with proceeds from an SBA 7(a) loan include:
+SBA 7(a) loans are the most common type of SBA loan program used by small businesses.
+Since they can be used for almost any business-related purpose, they can provide for a variety of working capital and long-term financing needs.
+That said, applicable uses for loan proceeds can include:

 - Purchasing equipment, machinery, fixtures, supplies, and materials